 The eminent domain lawyers at Niebler Pyzyk have experience negotiating and litigating condemnation cases in Wisconsin, as well as across the U.S. at the federal court level.
-Early intervention by an attorney in eminent domain cases will help you fully understand what your options and rights are.Contact
+Early intervention by a property rights lawyer in eminent domain cases will help you fully understand what your options and rights are.Contact

 The right to own, use and exclude others from your property (regardless of its form as land, personal property or otherwise) is one of the most fundamental constitutional rights each of us as Americans are guaranteed by our State and Federal Constitutions.
 However, our government retains the power to take or otherwise interfere with this Constitutional right under its power of eminent domain.

 The power of eminent domain allows the government to take private property for “public purposes” or for the “public good.”
 When the government uses this power, it must pay for the rights it takes by providing “just compensation” to the property owner.
 We are experts in protecting the rights of property owners not only to obtain just compensation, but also in recognizing and defending many other questions that often arise during what is often a complex and exhausting process.

 - Public utilities (typically to install or expand oil and gas pipelines and high voltage transmission lines)